begh-azka/active_directory_learning/6_Group_Policy_Management/README.md

 - We can edit a GPO, change it to enforced (it will take precedence over other GPOs)
 - We can also check whether link is enabled or not by right clicking.
 - Renaming a link will change GPO's name as well.
 - GPO has multiple tabs like Scope, Details, Settings and Delegation.
+In Settings, we can set user or computer level configuration.
 - In Delegation, we can add or remove users and give them permissons such as edit, read etc. to the GPOs (Rarely Used).
 - **When we link a GPO to an OU, the policy applies to all the users or computers within that OU.**

+### EDIT a GPO
+- When you right click a GPO, there is an option to edit.
+- It will open a different window.
+Two options are there:
+  - **Computing Configuration**
+  - **User Configuration**
+- Both contain two folders:
+  - **Policies**
+  - **Preferences**